MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-row-level-security.md

 ### Using the CustomData feature

 The CustomData feature only works for models that lie in **Azure Analysis Services**, and it only works in **Connect live** mode.
-Unlike users and roles, the Customdata feature can't be set inside a .pbix file.
-When generating a token with the Customdata feature, you need to have a username.
+Unlike users and roles, the Custom data feature can't be set inside a .pbix file.
+When generating a token with the Custom data feature, you need to have a username.

 The CustomData feature allows you to add a Row filter when viewing Power BI data in your application when using **Azure Analysis Services** as your data source (viewing Power BI data connected to Azure Analysis Services in your application).